Psychological Healing

 First of all, please understand that God does not demand that we be perfect before He will love us.
 He simply asks us to accept His guidance so that we can learn from our mistakes and grow in perfection.

-Now, it is true that when we are in a state of sin our prayers are worthless.
-But our prayers are not worthless simply because we are in a state of sin; our prayers are worthless because of the state of mind that underlies sin—that is, the state of mind of not desiring God more than anything else in the world.
-Your sin, therefore, is the effect of a disordered desire, because so long as you desire the satisfactions of self-hatred you put yourself in a state of mind that does not want to turn to God to accept His guidance and mercy.
-Thus, in this disordered state of mind, even as you are praying for help from God you are saying that you do not really want any help.
+Now, some traditions have said that when we are in a state of sin our prayers are worthless.
+But this doesn’t mean that our prayers are worthless simply because we are in a state of sin; if ever our prayers are worthless it is because the state of mind that underlies our sin is the state of mind of not desiring God more than anything else in the world.
+In this case sin is the effect of a disordered desire, because so long as you desire the satisfactions of the world you put yourself in a state of mind that is not penitent and does not want to turn to God to seek His mercy.
+Thus, in this disordered state of mind, you are saying that you do not really want any help.
 That’s the psychological dynamic that makes your prayers ineffective.

 The State of Grace